-Anyone, including ESD funded investigators with approved or pending proposals from Research Opportunities in Space and Earth Sciences (ROSES) announcements, with a requirement for an Airborne Science Program (ASP) supported aircraft, facility instrument, and/or science support asset is required to submit a Flight Request.
-The Flight Request is also the method to acquire a cost estimate for inclusion in proposals, but is not a substitute for a proposal.
-FR and user fee information for Earth Observing System (EOS) Investigators can be found in Appendix C. Please note, for investigators proposing to participate on large, multi-aircraft experiments, such as the ROSES Call 2017: CAMP2Ex (Clouds, Aerosol, and Monsoon Processes-Philippines Experiment), a single Flight Request will be submitted for each mission by the Project Manager or Project Scientist.
+Anyone with a requirement for an Airborne Science Program (ASP) supported aircraft, facility instrument, and/or science support asset is required to submit a Flight Request.
+This includes ESD funded investigators with approved or pending proposals from Research Opportunities in Space and Earth Sciences (ROSES) announcements.
+The Flight Request is the method to acquire a cost estimate for inclusion in proposals but is not a substitute for a proposal.
+FR and user fee information for Earth Observing System (EOS) Investigators can be found in Appendix C. If the campaign is planned to take place during multiple fiscal years, a flight request or place holder needs to be submitted for each FY.

+Please note, for investigators proposing to participate on large, multi-aircraft experiments, such as the ROSES Call 2018: FIREx-AQ (Fire Influence on Regional and Global Environmental Experiment- Air Quality), a single Flight Request will be submitted for each mission by the Project Manager or Project Scientist.